StarRocks/starrocks/docs/en/administration/Query_planning.md

 #### Examples

-Setting a statement-level variable in a query reduces the redundant calculation of a scalar subquery's result, without affecting the entire query connection.

 ~~~SQL
 SELECT /*+ SET_USER_VARIABLE (@a = (select max(age) from users), @b = (select min(name) from users)) */ *  FROM sales_orders where sales_orders.age = @a and sales_orders.name = @b;